carterworks/site/src/content/blog/2025-08-04-CARTER_RULES.md.md

 * "God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference."—[Reinhold Niebuhr](https://en.wikipedia.org/wiki/Serenity_Prayer)
   * aka spend your time on the things you have the power to change.
 * Focus on what is done, either well or poorly, rather than what is not done.
+* Put on your own oxygen mask first.